CHARLOTTE WORKERS COMPENSATION LAWYER

 - Threatening retaliation against the employee for filing a claim.

 In North Carolina, employees possess options when an employer refuses to file the claim.
-You can obtain a claim form directly from the North Carolina Industrial Commission and file it on your own.
+You can obtain a claim form directly from the North Carolina Industrial Commission and file it on your own or get the help of a trusted workers compensation lawyer.

 Under North Carolina law, the Retaliatory Employment Discrimination Act (REDA) protects employees against employer retaliation for filing a workers’ compensation claim.
 The state of North Carolina also offers protection under common law, which also prohibits employers from retaliating against employees who engage in protected actions.